 Toilet map shows lack of accessible toilets in Ashfield - with just one suitable for people with disabilities

-Toilet map shows lack of accessible toilets in Hucknall and Ashfield - with just one suitable for people with disabilities

-Going to the loo while out in Hucknall, or across Ashfield in general, is a tricky business according to latest figures on publicly available accessible toilets in the town.
+Going to the loo while out in Ashfield is a tricky business according to latest figures on publicly available accessible toilets in the town.

-A map of accessible toilets shows just one in Ashfield, as campaigners call for better facilities for those living with disabilities.
+A map of publicly available accessible toilets shows just one in Ashfield, as campaigners call for better facilities for those living with disabilities.

 The Great British Public Toilet Map tracks publicly available toilets using crowd-sourced information from users and data from councils and other organisations.